Jacqueline-J/Network-Analysis/README.md

-# Network-Analysis - 3rd place winner
+# Network-Analysis

-understand interdepartmental communication dynamics
+understand interdepartmental communication dynamics.
+3rd place winning entry

 The following analysis is my entry in the Employee Network Analysis competition hosted by DataCamp.
 This entry finished The details are as follows;